LLNL/Umpire/docs/sphinx/tutorial/c/pools.rst

 .. literalinclude:: ../../../examples/tutorial/tut_pool.c
                     :lines: 24-28

+The two arguments are the size of teh initial block that is allocated, and the minimum size of any future blocks.
 We have to provide a new name for the allocator, as well as the underlying ``umpire_allocator`` we wish to use to grab memory.

 Once you have the allocator, you can allocate and deallocate memory as before, without needing to worry about the underlying algorithm used for the